schmasterz/Milen-Hristov-employees/README.md

 # Pair of employees

-### An application that identifies the pair of employees who have worked together on common projects.
+### An application that identifies the pair of employees who have worked together on common projects for the longest period of time.

 ## Requirements
 - PHP 8.3 or higher